 After executing this instruction, the processor does not wait for the external caches to complete their write-back and flushing operations before proceeding with instruction execution.
 It is the responsibility of hardware to respond to the cache write-back and flush signals.
 The amount of time or cycles for WBINVD to complete will vary due to size and other factors of different cache hierarchies.
 As a consequence, the use of the WBINVD instruction can have an impact on logical processor interrupt/event response time.
+Additional information of WBINVD behavior in a cache hierarchy with hierarchical sharing topology can be found in Chapter 2 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.

 The WBINVD instruction is a privileged instruction.
 When the processor is running in protected mode, the CPL of a program or procedure must be 0 to execute this instruction.
-This instruction is also a serializing instruction (see "Serializing Instructions" in Chapter 10 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A).
+This instruction is also a serializing instruction (see "Serializing Instructions" in Chapter 8 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A).